Dog Skin Allergies:

 • Raw honey.
 A teaspoon of raw honey can improve your dog's coat and skin condition.
 It's recommended to get local honey from a farmer's market instead of the packaged honey found at supermarkets.

 • Special shampoos and conditioners.
 If you're using a medicated shampoo, be careful to read the directions and ingredients carefully.
 Find shampoos that have soothing ingredients such as oatmeal, aloe vera, or eucalyptus to help with itching.
-One of our site visitors recommended Espana Silk Shampoo and I've been very happy with it.
-It's very gentle and healing, and doesn't contain harmful ingredients like many medicated shampoos.

 • Limit exposure to allergens.
 Limit outdoor exposure during allergy season if possible.
 Of course some allergens are impossible to eliminate, so once again, you must deal with the symptoms instead of the cause of the symptoms.
 While most environmental allergens can't be controlled, some like flea allergies and food allergies can definitely be eliminated.